-My paintings are inspired by the natural world, a fusion of scenes both remembered and imagined.
+My paintings are inspired by the natural world—both remembered and imagined.
 From the simplicity of a single wildflower to the complexity of the deep sea, I aim to give fresh insights and perspectives to my subjects.
 I am outside, observing, as much as possible, and study field guides and natural history books to learn more about what I see.
 Edges interest me--from shore to sea, meadow to mountain, reality to abstraction.
 Tides change, the sun sets, borders blur.

 Influenced by abstract gestural painters, such as Helen Frankenthaler and Joan Mitchell; color field artists, such as Mark Rothko; the Fauves, including Matisse and Derain, (and so many others!) my work meanders along the border that separates abstraction and realism.
 I want to give the viewer something to hold onto (a hill, a pond, a wave) but then take them beyond that object into something deeper.
 I am painting a visual image, but also trying to convey a sense of the scene, a feeling, to tap into the viewer's memories and longings.

 I paint scenes that have been painted many times before--the sea, a rose, rolling hills, and add something new, unexpected, fresh.
 My paintings feel alive as I work on them, and I want the viewer to pause and feel that vitality.